 When you’ve quit high school without graduating, you may feel like that’s the end of your educational path.
 However, just read on and learn about your options to get back on your educational track.

 If you don’t hold a GED or high school diploma, there are still some great options if you want to pursue a college education.

 In order to secure a well-paying job and work toward a fulfilling career, you need education and training beyond high school practically at all times.

-Most employers want to hire individuals who continued their education after high school and hold a college degree.
+Most employers want to hire individuals who have continued their education after high school and hold a college degree.

 The fact of the matter is that you really don’t need to put off a college education for the simple reason that you don’t hold a high school or equivalent diploma such as a GED®.